theo-armour/theo-armour.github.io/pages/paris/paris.md

 ## Things to see and do

-There are not that many circuses in Paris, but many more than most cities.
+There are not that [many circuses]( https://en.parisinfo.com/what-to-do-in-paris/info/guides/going-to-the-circus-in-paris "The capital has several big tops and other venues where you can discover circus arts with the family" )in Paris, but many more than most cities.

-There is one of the 163 museum in Paris close by to almost anywhere.
+There is one of the ~[163 museums in Paris]( https://en.wikipedia.org/wiki/List_of_museums_in_Paris) close by to almost anywhere.

 Boats are for exploring sewers, the Seine and canals.